MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_export_import.md

 4. Select the Virtual Machine to import, there will most likely only be one option.

-5. Choose an import type from one of the three options (detailed below) and click next.
+5. Choose an import type from one of the three options and click next.

 6. Select **Finish** on the summary screen.